Yellow Hell

-Yellow Hell (Italian: Inferno giallo) is a 1942 Italian drama film directed by Géza von Radványi and starring Fosco Giachetti, Maria von Tasnady and Pál Jávor.
+Yellow Hell (Inferno giallo) is a 1942 Italian drama film directed by Géza von Radványi and starring Fosco Giachetti, Maria von Tasnady and Pál Jávor.
+It was shot at the Cinecitta Studios in Rome.

+Synopsis

 A Doctor working in the tropics falls in love with another man's wife, but is killed in a native uprising before he can confess his feelings to her.

-It was shot at the Cinecitta Studios in Rome.